Hoo-dkwozD/Hoo-dkwozD/README.md

 - 👋 Hi, I’m @Hoo-dkwozD
-- 👀 I’m interested in Software Development and Data Science and Analytics
+- 👀 I’m interested in Software Development, Cybersecurity and Data Science and Analytics
-- 💡 I'm trained in Python and PHP
+- 💡 I'm trained in Python, PHP and JavaScript
+- 💻 I'm familiar with Back-end Development in Flask, Django, Laravel, ExpressJS and Front-end Development in ReactJS and VueJS
+- 🔬 I have exposure to ML, Data Analytics and Visualisation in Python
-- 🌱 I’m currently learning JS, Java and Swift
+- 🌱 I’m currently learning C++ and Java
-- 💞️ I’m looking to collaborate on Data Science and Analytics Projects
+- 💞️ I’m looking to collaborate on interesting Projects
 <!--- 📫 How to reach me: --->

 <!---